 I first came across this idea when a man I miss very much, Bob Adams, was teaching about relationships.
 He shared an experience he had in a course he took in psychology.
 The lecturer asked for volunteers to demonstrate something about why people fall in love.
 Because the course cost so much money, Bob said he had done a deal with God that he would volunteer for anything that would help him make the most of the investment, so he put up his hand.

 The lecturer invited him down to the front of the auditorium and sitting him down asked him four questions about himself.
-I wish I could remember what those questions were, I know one of them was “what do you want written on your gravestone”?
+I wish I could remember what those questions were, I know one of them was “what do you want to be written on your gravestone”?
 After listening carefully to Bob’s answers the lecturer said, “Now Bob I want to demonstrate something but I need you to be clear, have I ever met your wife or have you ever spoken to me about her?”
 Bob affirmed that he hadn’t.
 The lecturer then said, “O.K. on the basis of the answers you have given to the four questions about you, I will now describe your wife to the class.”
-Bob said he was so astonished that he just sat their with his mouth open as the lecturer proceeded to describe his wife, Di’s personality, almost exactly.
+Bob said he was so astonished that he just sat there with his mouth open as the lecturer proceeded to describe his wife, Di’s personality, almost exactly.

 Bob comically related the Professor’s next transaction: “I was sitting there thinking ‘but I thought God had brought us together’ when the lecturer said, ‘I bet some of you Christians are resisting this, thinking that God brought you together.
 It shouldn’t surprise you to discover that God wired you to fall in love with someone who would cause you to face the issues of your history.”